Bosnia and Herzegovina in the Eurovision Song Contest 1995

 Bosnia and Herzegovina was represented at the Eurovision Song Contest 1995 with the song "Dvadeset prvi vijek", written by Sinan Alimanović and Zlatan Fazlić, and performed by Davorin Popović.
 The Bosnian-Herzegovinian participating broadcaster, Radiotelevision of Bosnia-Herzegovina (RTVBiH), selected its entry for the contest through a national final, after having previously selected the performer internally.
 They finished on 19th place out of 23 countries with 14 points.

 Before Eurovision

-BH Eurosong 1995
+BH Eurovision Song Contest 95

 Radiotelevision of Bosnia-Herzegovina (RTVBiH) held the national final on 8 March 1995 at its television studios in Sarajevo, hosted by Ismeta Dervoz.
 Davorin Popović sang all the songs and the winner was chosen by a jury.
-Initially there was a tie between "Dvadeset prvi vijek" and "Bez tebe" so the jury had to vote again between these two songs, with "Dvadeset prvi vijek" eventually being declared the winner.
-The contest was hosted by Ismeta Krvavac.
+Initially there was a tie between "Dvadeset i prvi vijek" and "Bez tebe" so the jury had to vote again between these two songs, with "Dvadeset i prvi vijek" eventually being declared the winner.

 Davorin Popović had already been selected internally to represent the country.
 Eight songs were performed by Popović, and the winner was chosen by an expert jury.

-“Dvadeset prvi vijek”, composed by Sinan Alimanović and Zlatan Fazlić, eventually won.
+“Dvadeset i prvi vijek”, composed by Zlatan Fazlić and arranged by Sinan Alimanović, eventually won.